tn64/Happy_Places/README.md

 # Happy Places

-Hi Everyone: let me know if you want any branch names changed (ie. technical names changed to personal names) or any adjustment/additions.
+Hi Everyone:

-Per the rubruic for the first deliverable, make sure you each have at least four commits.
+- Per the rubruic for the first deliverable, make sure you each have at least four commits.

-Also this from the rubric:
+- Also this from the rubric:
 **"Note: The descriptions and explanations required in all other project deliverables should also be in your README.md as part of your outline, unless otherwise noted."**

-Finally, there's this:
-"**README.md must include: ✓ Description of the communicationprotocols"**
+## Project Goal

+## Question(s) We Want to Answer

 ## Communication Protocols

+Throughout this project we will use the following for group communication
-Slack for group messaging
+- Slack and Zoom: for messaging and meeting during class sessions
-Coda for planning
-Discord for conversations
+- Coda: for scheduling, polling, and progress tracking
+- Discord: for screen sharing and voice calls outside of class sessions

+## Team Responsibilties
+Italia Cardenas - Machine Learning Model
+Salih Mohammed - Database
+Jose Guerra - Database
+Henry Wang - Presentation
+Tom Norris - Github, Machine Learning Model

+## First Steps

+## Exploratory Data Analysis

+## The Database

+## Data Analysis and Machine Learning

+## Project Dashboard

+## Conclusions

+## Resources